Annual Report Summary 2023/24

 Dr Gino Miele, Chief Scientific Officer, genedrive plc, said: “The collaboration of our company with the research and clinical team is a shining example of the NHS collaborating with a commercial company, from early product development through to clinical validation in real-world settings, to deliver real improvements in patient outcomes in a cost-effective way.”

-Research that is designed and conducted to meet health needs of these under-served communities and which addresses barriers to inclusion is key to reducing health inequalities
+Research that is designed and conducted to meet the health needs of underserved groups and which addresses barriers to inclusion is key to reducing health inequalities.

 Two NHS Trusts in these areas – Blackpool Teaching Hospitals NHS Foundation Trust (BTH) and Lancashire Teaching Hospitals NHS Foundation Trust (LTHTr) – joined Manchester BRC as partner organisations in December 2022.